Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 LIMIT SPECIAL EFFECTS

-This sounds obvious, but writers for some reason still miss this.
-There is a reason why a producer is seeking a one location script -- their budget is tight.
-So don’t insult them by writing in scenes that would take a 100-person crew to pull it off.
+It may seem like a straightforward point, but it's surprising how often writers overlook it.
+When a producer is seeking a one-location script, it's typically due to budget constraints.
+Therefore, it's crucial not to include scenes that would require a large crew to execute.
+Doing so would be a disservice to the producer.
 Stay away from earthquakes, oceans, forest fires, military scenes with heavy artillery -- pretty much stay away from anything Michael Bay does.
 All of this would require a green screen or a lot of money in post -- neither of which the producer has.

 Plain and simple, without a strong story, there is no hope for success.
 Big budget films can still recoup profits when the story is terrible.
 They have A-list talent and large marketing budgets.
 Low-budget filmmakers only have story.

-I also interviewed award-winning indie director Michael Matteo Rossi (Misogynist, Sable, Chase) on my Screenwriting Staffing blog, who knows firsthand what it takes to complete (and sell) lower budget films.
+I also interviewed award-winning indie director Michael Matteo Rossi (Misogynist, Sable, Chase) who knows firsthand what it takes to complete (and sell) lower budget films.
 “Without a compelling story, you truly have nothing else to leverage when making low-budget projects.”
 Couldn't say it better myself.

 Writing for the low-budget market is not always glamorous, so here are a few things to expect: